ChainSafe/recursive-zk-bridge/BENCHMARKS.md

 | Proof generation    | `185s` ✅ 1.0x | `55.3s` 🚀 3.4x  | `112s` 🚀 1.7x    | `892s` 🐢 4.8x    | `410s` 🐢 2.2x  |
 | Proof verification  | `10ms` ✅ 1.0x | `10ms` ✅ 1.0x   | `100ms` 🐢 10x    | `55.1ms` 🐢 5.5x  | `?`             |

-> **Note**: Proof verification in Circom is using JavaScript while other systems are using Rust.
-In reality Groth'16 would likely be faster to verify.
+> **Note**: Proof verification in Circom is using JavaScript while other systems use Rust.
+If compared fairly Groth'16 verification would likely be the fastest one of all.

 > I'm not an expert in Plonky2 but resulted prover time seem too slow.
 It's likely due to poorly optimized [implementation](https://github.com/polymerdao/plonky2-pairing).
-Another team from Jump crypto promised their [BLS pairing](https://github.com/jumpcrypto/plonky2-crypto#features) so we'll have to wait and see.
+Another team from JumpCrypto promised their [BLS pairing](https://github.com/jumpcrypto/plonky2-crypto#features) so we'll have to wait and see.

 > Cairo benchmarks are taken from [`0xNonCents/cairo-bls12-381`](https://github.com/0xNonCents/cairo-bls12-381#benchmark).